 The group has since gone on to launch a dedicated website to publicise the “databases and private papers” from companies that “don’t wish to cooperate with us.”
 One such firm was US cable and wiring giant Southwire, which sought an injunction in the Irish courts to have the IP address blocked.
 It’s unclear whether such a move will work.
 Although the site was down at the time of writing, the Maze group could easily find somewhere else online to publish their stolen data.

-Most recently, currency exchange giant Travelex was reported to have been hit by the REvil variant, with hackers demanding a $3 million ransom or they’d release 5GB of stolen personally identifiable information (PII).
+Most recently, currency exchange giant Travelex was reported to have been hit by the REvil variant, with hackers placing a $3 million ransom demand or they’d release 5GB of stolen personally identifiable information (PII).

 What Does This Mean?